Namespace in C#

 {

-You can access the members of namespace in two ways.
+You can access classes or other members inside a namespace in two main ways.

 class Program